Pumping Breast Milk

 - Electric breast pump: An electric breast pump runs on a battery or through an outlet plug.
 It can pump milk from one breast or from both breasts at the same time.

-For more information on pumping breast milk, visit the Office of Women's Health webpage on pumping and milk storage.
+For more information on pumping breast milk, visit the Office on Women’s Health page on pumping and milk storage.

 Storing Breast Milk